 Price and availability vary.
-However, some formulations, including the most expensive, are increasingly covered by insurance policies.
+Over-the-counter Narcan is currently retailing for approximately $45 for two doses.
+Some formulations are covered by insurance policies.
+Free naloxone may also be available in your community.
 Naloxoneforall.org provides state-based information on accessing naloxone along with related resources and services.

 You can also find current prices and providers in your area by visiting goodrx.com.
 Add your zip code and type in “Narcan.”

-Even when insurance is not available, some manufacturers will provide naloxone at no charge for people who cannot purchase it through insurance or other means if requested by their physician.
+Some manufacturers will provide naloxone at no charge for people who cannot afford the cost.
 Contact the manufacturer’s website – such as Narcan – for information on these programs.

 Does naloxone expire?

 There is an expiration date on naloxone, however research indicates that it can be effective well beyond the expiration date on packaging; in some cases months and years later.
 The safest practice is to get a replacement (setting a reminder on your phone’s calendar) but in the case of an emergency, it’s better to use an expired dose than to not administer anything.

 Will naloxone go bad if it is stored in a place that’s too hot or cold?